photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 *[Web UI]: A Progressive Web App that can be installed on your home screen and provides a native app-like experience *[CLI]: Command-Line Interface
 *[AVC]: MPEG-4 AVC video compression standard, also known as H.264

+[^1]: The default Docker Compose config filename is `docker-compose.yml`.
+For simplicity, it doesn't need to be specified when running the `docker-compose` command in the same directory.
+Config files for other apps or instances should be placed in separate folders.